Jampui Hills: Orange Festival

 Orange plantation started in Jampui hill during the early 1960s.
 It began as a fruit plantation for self consumption.
-Later on, when markets opened the people realized the economic potential of oranges.
+Later on, when markets opened the people realised the economic potential of oranges.
 New gardens were created and within a few years, almost all families started an orange plantation for commercial purpose in their lands.
 In course of time income from orange plantations drastically changed the economic conditions and standards of living of the people of Jampui.
 The quality of orange was so good that it won 1st position at fruits exhibition at New Delhi in the mid-1980s.
 Since then, Jampui became famous as a place where best quality oranges are grown commercially.
 With this recognition, more tourist became interested in visiting the area.
 So, for promotion of tourism, the Information and Culture department of Tripura started the unique Orange & Tourism festival celebration every year at Jampui hill.
 A large number of tourists, both domestic and foreign, participate and enjoy this festival.
 However, due to spread of orange disease like milky dew, dieback, and attack by pests, about two-thirds of the orange plantations has been wiped out.
 At present, Orange festival has been discontinued due to decline in orange productions and for other reasons.
 During this festival season, September to December, the hill is covered with floating clouds and it provides a rare experience for the tourists.
 The formation of clouds at the bottom of the hill range and its gradual ascendance from the bottom to the top slowly engulfing the whole hill range in its mystic lap is an experience to treasure.

 A new era of betel (Areca) nut, locally known as kuhva cultivation started by the people of Jampui since the last few decades.
 As the oranges are almost entirely wiped out, betel nut plantation extremely helps in the growth of the local people's economy.
 Just like oranges, betel nut are planted by most of the family for self consumption and commercial purpose in their land, grown and sold to many Traders coming from different places.
 Cultivation of betel nut thrives in Jampui and may have a huge potential even in the open market.